MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Receive connectors" entry in the Transport Permissions topic.

-!!!
-Exchange Server 2013

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Receive connectors" entry in the Mail flow permissions topic.

-!!!
-Exchange Server 2016

 On Mailbox servers, you can create Receive connectors in the Front End Transport service, and the Transport (Hub) service.
 On Edge Transport servers, you can create Receive connectors in the Transport service.

 For more information about Receive connector usage types, permission groups, and authentication methods, see Receive connectors.